Skip to content

 Members appointed by the Supervisory Board (2)

-Risto Murto, CEO (deputy member: Maunu Lehtimäki, CEO)
+Risto Murto, CEO (deputy: Maunu Lehtimäki, CEO)

 Members appointed by staff (3)